 Over the past two decades, rates of non-suicidal self-harm have increased across the population.
 Self-harm is more common among young people than other age groups, particularly young women.
 Self-harm has a strong relationship to suicide.
 While most young people who self-harm will not go on to take their own life, reducing rates of self-harm is important for suicide prevention.
-More information can be found using the below link.
+More information can be found here.